Masmiseim36/nxpSDK/boards/evkmimxrt1170/aws_examples/shadow_enet/cm7/readme.txt

 Overview
 ========
-The simple Shadow lightbulb example to illustrate how client application and things communicate with the Shadow service.
+Demo for showing how to use the Device Shadow library's API.

 Toolchain supported
 ===================
-- IAR embedded Workbench  9.30.1
+- IAR embedded Workbench  9.32.1
 - Keil MDK  5.37
 - GCC ARM Embedded  10.3.1
-- MCUXpresso  11.6.0
+- MCUXpresso  11.7.0

 Hardware requirements
 =====================